keeliamattison/GmailAnalyticsExtension/README.md

    ```bash
    git clone [repository-url]
    ```
    1a.
-Or download the ZIP file and unzip it in your local File Explorer
+Or download the files and add them to a directory in your local system.

 2. Open Chrome and navigate to `chrome://extensions/`